hmrc/ioss-registration-journey-tests/README.md

     Start services via service manager:
     sm2 --start IMPORT_ONE_STOP_SHOP_ALL

-Then execute the `run_tests.sh` script:
+Then execute the relevant run tests script - these have been split up as the functionality has grown across the service:

+    ./run_registration_tests.sh <browser-driver> <environment>
+    ./run_amend_rejoin_tests.sh <browser-driver> <environment>
-    ./run_tests.sh <browser-driver> <environment>
+    ./run_change_save_tests.sh <browser-driver> <environment>

+Can also use "./run_wip.sh <browser-driver> <environment>" to run individual scenarios tagged with @wip

-The `run_tests.sh` script defaults to using `chrome` in the `local` environment.
+The run test scripts default to using `chrome` in the `local` environment.
 For a complete list of supported param values, see:
  - `src/test/resources/application.conf` for **environment**

-## Running the tests - all tests

-"run_tests.sh" is a subset of the full tests and is the version that runs in Jenkins pipelines.

-To run the full set of tests, follow the same steps as above but use "run_all_tests.sh".

 ## Selenium Grid